The bass note on the djembe is the easiest note to play, so it's a great place for beginners to start.

 So let's take that one thing and get it right.
 This short lesson will teach you how to get the right balance while playing the easiest note.

 Sitting with the drum as described in Lesson 1: holding the drum, you're ready to start.

 The djembe bass note is played in the center of the drum with the entire face of the hand.
 Keep your hand flat and fingers closed with the thumb slightly outstretched to form a V shape.

 Striking the Drum

 Start with the hand only and inch or two above the face of the drum.
-Raise your arm another 4-6 inches and strike the centre of the drum, allowing your hand to bounce off and return to the starting position.
+Raise your arm another 10 inches or so and strike the center of the drum, allowing your hand to bounce off and return to the starting position.

 On the charts, a bass note is represented by a black circle, like this: